• Skip to primary navigation

 Tall image of smoked lobster tail on a wood cutting board with melted butter.

 Lobster tail is the most popular part of the lobster!
 The meat is similar to a sweeter and meatier version of shrimp.
-Additionally, it has a chewier and firmer texture than crab does.
+Additionally, it has a chewier and firmer texture than crab.

 Yes, you can use frozen lobster tails in your smoker!
 Just make sure to let them thaw out first.
-Either put them in the fridge overnight or place them in cold water for 30 minutes before smoking.
+Put them in the fridge overnight or in cold water for 30 minutes before smoking.

 Every kind of wood will slightly alter the taste of your lobster tails.
-My recommendation is to use a mild fruit wood such as apple or maple to get a slight touch of sweetness.
+I recommend using a mild fruit wood such as apple or maple to get a slight touch of sweetness.
 Some people also like stronger woods such as hickory or oak.

 😋 The Best Smoker Recipes!